ntustison/flow_models/README.md

 2. Create the python environment and install dependencies:
     ```
-    # within the flow_models directory:
-    python3 -m venv .venv
-    source .venv/bin/activate
-    pip install -r requirements.txt
+    > make create-env
+    Creating and installing new python environment /home/ubuntu/src/python/flow_models/.venv3...
     ```
+    (this is just a convenience to do the standard `python3 -m venv .venv && source .venv/bin/activate && pip install -r requirements.txt`

-3. Getting images to work with; two main options for this:
+3. Get images to train/test with:

-    a.
-Download a relevant Kaggle dataset.
-E.g. I thought this [animal-faces](https://www.kaggle.com/datasets/andrewmvd/animal-faces) one
+    Of course you can use whatever images you want.
+For experimentation I recommend downloading a relevant Kaggle dataset.
+E.g. I thought the [animal-faces](https://www.kaggle.com/datasets/andrewmvd/animal-faces) one
     was especially good, focusing on just the cats.
 Other Kaggle datasets I may try in near future include: